AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 1. **Set Up an Integrated Development Environment:** An integrated development environment or IDE is an application that combines a text editor, syntax support and, build-tools.
 Depending on the type of development you are doing, one IDE might be preferable over another.
 Regardless of the IDE, it will be important to be able to periodically push code to a local AEM instance to test it.
 It will also be important to occasionally pull configurations from a local AEM instance into your AEM project to persist in a source-control management.
 For detailed instructions to set up an IDE of your choice for AEM development, see [Set Up an Integrated Development Environment](https://docs.adobe.com/content/help/en/experience-manager-learn/foundation/development/set-up-a-local-aem-development-environment.html#set-up-an-integrated-development-environment).

-### Set up AEM projects for development tasks related to AEM Forms as a Cloud Service production and non-production environments {#FaaCS-local-development-environment}
+### Set up AEM project to deploy custom code or other changes to AEM Forms on Cloud service environment {#FaaCS-local-development-environment}

 Use this project to deploy configuration updates, overlays, custom adaptive form components, and custom code developed and tested on local 6.5.5 instance to AEM Forms as a Cloud Service production and non-production environments through Cloud Manager Git repository.
 To set up the environment:

-1. **Clone Cloud Manager Git Repository on your local development instance:** Your cloud manager Git repository contains a default AEM project for AEM Forms as a Cloud Service production.

-    1. Clone, access, and manage your Git Repository using Self-Service Git Account Management from Cloud Manager UI.
-For details, see [Accessing Git](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/managing-code/accessing-git.html).
+1. **Clone Cloud Manager Git Repository on your local development instance:** Your Cloud Manager Git repository contains a default AEM project.
+Clone your Cloud Manager Git Repository using Self-Service Git Account Management from Cloud Manager UI.
+For detailed steps, see [Accessing Git](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/managing-code/accessing-git.html).

-    1. Go through the guidelines at, [AEM Project Structure](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/aem-project-content-package-structure.html) to make your AEM Cloud service compatible with `<what>`, respect the split of mutable and immutable content, establish dependencies to create non-conflicting, deterministic deployments and package dependencies in a deployable structure.

-    1. Define correct JCR repository roots in the [repository structure package](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/repository-structure-package.html).
+    Go through [AEM Project Structure](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/aem-project-content-package-structure.html) guidelines and make your AEM project (obtained from the Cloud Manager Git repository) compatible with the recommended AEM project structure.
+Make your AEM project respect the split of mutable and immutable content, establish dependencies to create non-conflicting deterministic deployments, and package dependencies in a deployable structure.
+Also, define correct JCR repository roots for the AEM Project as described in the [repository structure package](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/repository-structure-package.html).
+You can find an example project with all the above-mentioned changes [here](https://git.corp.adobe.com/livecycle/forms-cloud-ready-sample).

-    1. Learn about the structure and other options of a Sample AEM Maven Archetype project.
-For details, see [AEM Project Archetype](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/archetype/overview.html).

-1. **Configure AEM Forms as a Cloud Service SDK:** Open .pom file of your AEM Archetype cloned through Cloud manager Git repository and make the following changes to the file:
+1. **Configure AEM Forms as a Cloud Service SDK:** Open pom file of your AEM Archetype cloned through Cloud manager Git repository and make the following changes to the file:

-    1. Add the following to the repository section of the .pom file:
+    1. Add the following to the repository section of the `<project>/pom.xml` file:

         ```
         <repositories>